triggermesh/docs/docs/guides/writingafunction.md

 # Writing a Function

-The TriggerMesh `Function` API provides opportunities to implement custom events flow logic and can act as a source, transformation, or target.
+The TriggerMesh `Function` API provides opportunities to implement custom event flow logic and may act as a source, transformation, or a target.
 Currently, Python, NodeJS, and Ruby runtimes are supported.

 !!!
 Info "Prerequisites"
     You need a working TriggerMesh platform installation.
 See the [installation steps](installation.md).
     You can verify that the API is available with the following command:

     ```console
     $ kubectl get crd |grep function
     functions.extensions.triggermesh.io        2021-10-06T09:01:33Z
     ```

 !!!
 Warning
     The TriggerMesh `Function` API is an opinionated, simple to consume, Function as a Service (FaaS) system.
 It is aimed to be used for event processing and does not support external dependencies.
-Functions that may need external dependencies are best served with [Knative serving](https://knative.dev/docs/getting-started/first-service/).
+Functions that may need external dependencies are best served with [Knative Serving](https://knative.dev/docs/getting-started/first-service/).

 ## Example: A Python function